-As the beneficial owner of 80.7% (as of December 31, 2019) of our outstanding common membership interests, Mr. Wallach's interests are closely aligned with our success.
-Our Executive Vice President of Operations owns 2% of our outstanding common membership interests and our Executive Vice President of Sales owns 14.3% of our outstanding common membership interests.
+As the beneficial owner of 80.7% (as of March 1, 2023) of our outstanding common membership interests, Mr. Wallach's interests are closely aligned with our success.
+Our Executive Vice President of Operations owns 2% of our outstanding common membership interests and our Executive Vice President owns 15.3% of our outstanding common membership interests.
 As we hire additional executive officers, we may use membership interests in some fashion as part of their compensation.